The composer wrote a set of five songs or Lieder. These are registered as opus 49 and were written in 1868 when the composer had settled in Vienna.

 This piece offers the opportunity to discuss the effect of stillness and performance.
 Playing a delightful performance with a gentle and still ending that dissolves into the silence will please the examiner.
 The effect of pausing motionless for a moment after the last bar can change the emotional content of everything that came before.

-A pass performance will be a little under time but will have an accurate rhythm and some dynamics.
+On completion of the learning process an acceptable performance will be a little under time but will have an accurate rhythm and some dynamics.

 Available to Purchase